enthought/traits-futures/docs/source/guide/intro.rst

 The |TraitsExecutor| is the main point of entry to |traits_futures|.
 Its job is to accept one or more task submissions.
-For each task submitted, it sends the computation to run in the background on a thread pool worker, and returns a corresponding "future" object that allows monitoring of the state of the background computation and retrieval of its results.
+For each task submitted, it sends the computation to run in the background on a worker from a worker pool, and returns a corresponding "future" object that allows monitoring of the state of the background computation and retrieval of its results.

 We'll examine the future objects in the next section.
 This section deals with the executor's main top-level methods.